 With new developer-centric features like container tools, advanced language support, and application streams, Red Hat Enterprise Linux 8 (RHEL) is the most developer friendly Linux ever.
 Red Hat Developer members have full access to RHEL 8 software, documentation, and how-tos.
 If you're familiar with Red Hat Enterprise Linux, then this is the place to get started.

-Red Hat Enterprise Linux 8 introduces new features that accelerate your development experience including installation, tool selection & setup, coding, etc. It already includes dozens of runtime languages, compilers, database, web, and cache servers, etc. and we’ve assembled a collection of How-to guides to get you started.
+Red Hat Enterprise Linux 8 introduces new features that accelerate your application development including installation, coding, tool selection and setup.
+It includes dozens of runtime languages, compilers, databases, and web and cache servers.

 # yum install @postgresql # installs the default, PostgreSQL 10

 # yum install @postgresql:9.6 # installs PostgreSQL 9.6

 Use this if you want to see a list of what’s available: